Queens Park

 The new boss

-Taarabt with a strong back four led by Clint Hill.
+Taarabt, with a strong back four led by Clint Hill.
 The team lifted the

 Championship title in 2010-11 to reclaim their Premier League status.

-Rangers fans mood improved further in September 2011 when businessman Tony Fernandez bought the club and reinstalled some popular directors at the same time.
+Rangers fans' mood improved further in September 2011 when businessman Tony Fernandez bought the club and reinstated some popular directors at the same time.
 However, Warnock's team struggled.
+Fernandez dismissed Warnock and replaced him with Mark Hughes in January 2012, with the team struggling in the league.

 had played his part in assisting Rangers, but was sent out on loan after a pique

-of ill-discipline.
 Hughes' run in the hot seat came to an end in November

 following a poor run of results.
+Harry

 Redknapp took over but fared little better as Rangers were relegated from the